 This chromatograph is equipped with

-- MSD Agilent 5975C Inert mass spectrometer and FID flame ionization detector
+- Mass spectrometer and FID flame ionization detector

 - Microcell for emission tests